Columbia Financial Aid and Educational Financing

 Columbia's policy views financial aid as a partnership between the student, the biological or adoptive parents, and the school.
 While the application process has requirements for the student and both parents, we recognize that certain circumstances can prevent the completion of a financial aid application.

 If you are not in contact with your noncustodial parent or have circumstances that would make obtaining the noncustodial information impossible, you can submit a petition to waive the noncustodial parent requirements.
-If you feel that you will be unable to complete this component of the financial aid application please complete the Noncustodial Parent Waiver Petition then fax to (212) 854-5353.
+If you feel that you will be unable to complete this component of the financial aid application please complete the Noncustodial Parent Waiver Petition and then upload the completed form to IDOC.

 How does the Net Price Calculator make allowances for families with more than one student in college?